Cold War comedy reminds graduates

 “We were trying to figure out, ‘What’s a movie that most people have not seen, but really fits in with the concept of diplomacy and international affairs?’” he said.

-Sam Tanner, an SGCS student who lives in the Washington, D.C., area, recalled seeing Dr. Strangelove as a younger man.
+Sam Tanner, a CGCS student who lives in the Washington, D.C., area, recalled seeing Dr. Strangelove as a younger man.
 He agreed the film has retained its relevance, particularly when you view it in light of the modern focus on weapons of mass destruction.
 The impossibility of controlling WMDs, and the fact that they remain at the heart of anxiety and justification for the war on terror being fought by the U.S., is reflected in the paranoia and militancy depicted in Dr. Strangelove.
 He’s not certain, however, that the movie is more frightening now than when he viewed it with a Cold War mindset.

 “Twenty-five years ago, the Soviets were still alive and kicking,” he said.